hwchen/blog/content/posts/rust-futures:-thread::sleep-and-blocking-calls-inside-async-fn.md

 }
 ```

 Even if you were to `log` inside `get_book` and `get_music`, there's no easy way to tell that they are run concurrently because any one run may produce output that happens to match the order in the code.
-You'd have to run the program several times in order to see that the logging order may flip.
+You'd have to run the program several times in order to see that the logging order may flip (and what if it didn't flip?).

 If you want to be able to see that `get_book` and `get_music` are run concurrently 100% of the time, you might want to log their starting times, and see that the starting times are the same.
 But wait, what if the starting times are still serial, but the fn runs so fast it still looks concurrent?